dievoom-png/myblog1/content/posts/SillyPutty/index.md

 # Writing Yara Rules For IOCS

-This part is a little bonus that i wanted to do, at the end of the day we analyse malware in order to create signatures and better identify threats in the wild, So we can write a simple Yara rule to detect the payload string in the PE file.
+This part is a little bonus that i wanted to do, at the end of the day we analyses malware in order to create signatures and better identify threats in the wild, So we can write a simple Yara rule to detect the payload string in the PE file.

 ```yara